rupeshpatil/flaskapp/README.md

 # flaskapp

-### This app is just demo for flask app with nginx server in docker container
+### This app is just for demo purpose using flask framework with nginx server in docker container

 ### Create Dockerfile for all your apps like nginx,flask